 Spain conquered the island because that was where Columbus arrived on his first voyage in the 15th century.
-In the seventeenth century the English turned the place into a colony of the United Kingdom.
-This situation remained until 1966, when its town declared the independence the 30 of November.
+In the seventeenth century, the English turned the place into a colony of the United Kingdom.
+This situation remained until 1966 when its town declared independence on the 30 of November.
 That year he joined the UN and the Commonwealth of Nations.

 It is a constitutional monarchy, with Isabel II as head of state and Governor General Elliot Belgrave as its representative on the island.
 Its population exceeds 290,000 inhabitants.
 The official language is English and its official currency is the East Caribbean Dollar (XCD), which is pegged to the US $ at 2.7: 1 ratio.

 Barbados is one of the most developed countries in the Eastern Caribbean and has one of the highest per capita incomes in America.

 Although the traditional Barbadian economy was based on the production of sugar, the main export commodity, currently tourism is its main economic activity, with tourists mainly from the United States and Europe.

 At present, it has partially diversified its economy with industries such as manufacturing, construction, and mining.